1. Core Ethical Principles

 • The publisher does not interfere in editorial decision-making.

-2.3 Collaboration with Institutions
+2.3 Research Integrity and Collaboration with Institutions

 3. Support for Editorial Integrity